asiisii/asiisii/README.md

 **<h2 align="left">I'm currently: </h2>**
 <!--
 - 🔭  &nbsp; working on [Pokédex](https://github.com/asiisii/Pokedex) project

+  with progressive knowledge and experience in  Video Conferencing and Engineering.
+Seeking opportunities to cross-collaborate in a front-end development environment to provide user-friendly solutions while executing on business objectives and increasing overall efficiency.

 -->
 - 🔭  &nbsp; working to improve my PERN skills
 - 🛠 &nbsp; working with React, Redux, RoR, jQuery etc.